AdobeDocs/experience-manager-cloud-service.en/help/assets/smart-tags.md

 1. Specify a title and description for the report.
 Under **[!UICONTROL Schedule Report]**, leave the **[!UICONTROL Now]** option selected.
 If you want to schedule the report for later, select **[!UICONTROL Later]** and specify a date and time.
 Then, click **[!UICONTROL Create]** from the toolbar.
 1. In the **[!UICONTROL Asset Reports]** page, select the report you generated.
 To view the report, click **[!UICONTROL View]** from the toolbar.
 1. Review the details of the report.
 The report displays the training status for the tags you trained.
 The green color in the **[!UICONTROL Training Status]** column indicates that the Smart Tags service is trained for the tag.
 Yellow color indicates that the service is not completely trained for a particular tag.
 In this case, add more images with the particular tag and run the training workflow to train the service completely on the tag.
 If you do not see your tags in this report, run the training workflow again for these tags.Tags
 1. To download the report, select it from the list, and click **[!UICONTROL Download]** from the toolbar.
-The report downloads as an [!DNL Microsoft Excel] spreadsheet.
+The report downloads as a [!DNL Microsoft Excel] spreadsheet.

 ## Tag assets {#tag-assets}